Divyasri-M-2006/Lung-Colon-Project/README.md

-# Automatic Multiclass Classification of Lung and Colon Cancer Histopathelogical Images Using Deep Learning
+# Automatic Multiclass Classification of Lung and Colon Cancer Histopathological Images Using Deep Learning

 Deep learning project for multiclass classification of lung and colon histopathological images using ResNet50 transfer learning.